Invictum/serenity-reportportal-integration/README.md

 `DEFAULT` profile is used by default and contains all usually required reporting details.
 It generates in Report Portal a nice log that does not cluttered with extra details.

-`FULL` profile contains all available `StepProcessors` and generates full reporting.
-Sutable for demo purposes in order to choose a set of processors.
+`FULL` profile contains all available `StepDataExtractors` and generates full reporting.
+It suitable for demo purposes in order to choose a set of processors.

-`TREE_OPTIMIZED` profile is sutable to use with `TREE` handler type.
+`TREE_OPTIMIZED` profile is suitable to use with `TREE` handler type.
 Refer to Handler Type section for more details.

-To customize what should be logged `CUSTOM` profile should be used.
-In following example `CUSTOM` profile with `StartStepLogger` and `FinishStepLogger` processors is configured.
+To configure what should be logged manually `CUSTOM` profile should be used.
+In following example `CUSTOM` profile with `StartStep` and `FinishStep` executors is configured.
 ```
 StepsSetProfile profile = StepsSetProfile.CUSTOM;
-profile.registerProcessors(new StartStepLogger(), new FinishStepLogger());
+profile.registerProcessors(new StartStep(), new FinishStep());
 ReportIntegrationConfig.get().useProfile(profile);
 ```

-**Processors**
+**Executors**

-All step processors available out of the box may be observed in `com.github.invictum.reportportal.extractor` package.
+All step executors are available out of the box may be observed in `com.github.invictum.reportportal.extractor` package.
 For now following processors are available:
-- `StartStepLogger` logs all started steps.
+- `StartStep` retrieves step's data relevant to its start.
-- `FinishStepLogger` logs all finished steps.
-Log level depends on step results.
+- `FinishStep` extracts step's data related to its finish.
+Log level depends on step result.
-- `ErrorLogger` reports error if present.
+- `StepError` extracts step's error if present.
 Includes regular errors as well as assertion fails.
-By default full stack strace will be reported.
+By default full stack trace will be reported.
 But it is possible to pass a function to the constructor in order to implement any logic for message formatting.
 ```
 StepsSetProfile profile = StepsSetProfile.CUSTOM;
-// Report full stack stace supplied by Serenity
+// Extract a full stack stace supplied by Serenity
-ErrorLogger errorLogger = new ErrorLogger();
+StepError error = new StepError();
-// Report a short error description provided by Serenity
+// Extract only a short error description provided by Serenity
-ErrorLogger errorLogger = new ErrorLogger(TestStep::getConciseErrorMessage);
+StepError error = new StepError(TestStep::getConciseErrorMessage);
-profile.registerProcessors(errorLogger);
+profile.registerProcessors(error);
 ```
-- `ScreenshotAttacher` emits screenshots to RP if present.
-It simply attaches all available step's screenshots, so screenshot strategy is configured on Serenity level.
+- `StepScreenshots` extracts screenshots if present.
+It simply retrieves all available step's screenshots, so screenshot strategy is configured on Serenity level.
-- `HtmlSourceAttacher` logs page source if available.
+- `StepHtmlSources` extracts page source if available.
-- `SeleniumLogsAttacher` reports logs supplied by Selenium.
-By default emits all available logs.
+- `SeleniumLogs` retrieves logs supplied by Selenium.
+By default extracts all available logs.
 It is possible to pass predicate to constructor in order to push particular logs.
 ```
 StepsSetProfile profile = StepsSetProfile.CUSTOM;
 // Collect only browser related logs
-SeleniumLogsAttacher logsAttacher = new SeleniumLogsAttacher(log -> log.getType().contentEquals("browser"));
+SeleniumLogs logs = new SeleniumLogs(log -> log.getType().contentEquals("browser"));
-profile.registerProcessors(errorLogger);
+profile.registerProcessors(logs);
 ```

-It is possible to use integrated processors as well as implemented by your own.
-To make own extractor implement `StepProcessor` interface.
-In custom implementation access to Serenity's `TestStep` object is provided
+It is possible to use integrated extractors as well as implemented by your own.
+To make own extractor implement `StepDataExtractor` interface.
+In custom implementation access to Serenity's `TestStep` object is provided.
+For example let's implement extractor that generates a log message before each step start (yeap it is pretty useful)
 ```
-public class MyCustomLoggerLogger implements StepProcessor {
+public class GreetingExtractor implements StepDataExtractor {

     @Override
-    public void proceed(final TestStep step) {
+    public Collection<EnhancedMessage> extract(final TestStep step) {
-        // You logic here to emit logs
+        Date startDate = Utils.stepStartDate(step);
+        // Create an istance of EnhancedMessage that is able to hold a log message
+        EnhancedMessage message = new EnhancedMessage("Hello from started step " + step.getDescription());
+        // Do not forget to set propper log level and timestamp
+        message.withDate(startDate).withLevel(Utils.logLevel(step.getResult());
+        // Extractor may produce several logs for emit, but this example supplyies only one
+        return Collections.singleton(message);
     }
 }
 ```
 > **Warning**
-> To emit log to Report Portal time should be specified.
+> To emit log to Report Portal date should be specified.
 If log timestamp is out of range of step it won't be emitted at all. `TestStep` object contains all data to calculate start, end dates and duration

-The order of processors registration is matters, this order the same as order of invocation.
-Nevertheless, log entities pushed to Report Portal will be sorted based on timestamp.
+Extracted collection of `EnhancedMessage` will be used to push logs to to Report Portal and their order will be based on timestamp.

-**Handler type (expiremental feature)**
+**Handler type (experimental feature)**

 Integration provides two strategies of storing Serenity's test data to Report Portal facility:
-- *FLAT* (default behaviour) - Represents steps data as plain logs emmited to the test scope
+- *FLAT* (default behaviour) - Represents steps data as plain logs emitted to the test scope
 - *TREE* - Reconstructs steps structure as a tree representation in RP

-Report Portal has a few limitations regurding to flexible nested structures support for now.
-As a result test report may contain some inaccuracate data.
+Report Portal has a few limitations regarding to flexible nested structures support for now.
+As a result test report may contain some inaccurate data.
 E. g. test count for launch will show total number of tests + total number of steps.

 Nevertheless `TREE` configuration allows to get additional features with RP.
-E. g. integrated RP test analisys facility scope will be changed from test to step.
+E. g. integrated RP test analysis facility scope will be changed from test to step.

 Handler type may be changed with following configuration
 ```